caltechlibrary/dataset-instruction/02-large-data.md

 ### Overview

 First we need to decide how we want to index.
 Next create our index definition (our Index map) and then use _dsindexer_ to index the CaltechAUTHORS collection.
-Finally we will query our index with _dsfind_ to beable to identify records of interest. _dsfind_ can return results in several formats including plain text, JSON and CSV.
+Finally we will query our index with _dsfind_ to be able to identify records of interest. _dsfind_ can return results in several formats including plain text, JSON and CSV.

 ```